aliakatas/PythagoreanTriplets/README.md

-# PythagoreanTriplets
+# Pythagorean Triplets
-Generate Pythagorean triplets based on constraints.
+Generate Pythagorean triplets based on constraints (perimeter at the moment).

+This is a brute force approach.
+More elegant (and probably efficient) solutions exist.